tatsuro-kawamoto/opinion_graphs/README.md

 ## Citation
-Please cite the following article when you use this dataset and contents herein.
+Please cite the following article when you use the datasets and contents herein.

 [1] Tatsuro Kawamoto and Takaaki Aoki, "Democratic summary of public opinions in free-response surveys," to appear (2019).